I'm New

 How To Take Communion

-All baptized Christians are welcome at the Lord’s Table.
-Come forward to the altar rail as the ushers direct you and take the next available place.
+All are welcome to God’s table.
+The altar at St. James belongs not to our church but to God and we believe God welcomes all to the table.
+To receive communion, come forward to the altar rail, as the ushers direct you, and take the next available place.
 You may kneel or stand.
-Receive the Communion bread from the priest in your open right palm.
-You may choose to receive the wine directly from the chalice by gently guiding it to your lips as the Eucharistic Minister presents it to you, or you may intinct (dip the wafer into the wine).
-If you choose not to receive the wine, simply cross your arms on your chest after you have received the wafer.
-You may return to your pew and enter it from the side aisle following your taking of Communion.
-If it is physically difficult for you to come to the altar rail, please tell an usher and we will bring Communion to you where you are seated.
+The priest will place the communion bread in your open right palm.
+You may choose to receive the wine directly from the chalice by gently guiding it to your lips as the Eucharistic Minister presents it to you.
+You may choose to receive an individual disposable cup.
+If you choose not to receive the wine, simply cross your arms on your chest after you receive the wafer.
+You may return to your pew and enter it from the side aisle after communion.
+If it is physically difficult for you to come to the altar rail, please tell an usher and we will bring communion to you at your seat.

 You are cordially invited to join us following the 8:00 a.m. or the 10:00 a.m. worship service for coffee, refreshments and fellowship.
 It’s a great way to meet others and learn about some of our outreach activities.
-There’s a special table of refreshments for children too.
 We gather in Centennial Hall on the lower level of the church.
+Children of all ages are welcome, too.

-We have many opportunities to get involved at St. James, and we welcome newcomers as they bring new ideas and fresh perspectives to our activities.
-Whether your interest is becoming a reader during worship services, participating in one of our community projects, bringing your skills to one of our ministries, such as finance or communications, or singing in the choir, we would love to hear from you.
-If you don’t know who to talk to about a specific ministry, we encourage you to reach out to Fr.
-Josh or Elaine in the office.
+We have many opportunities to get involved at St. James and we welcome newcomers as they bring new ideas and fresh perspectives to our activities.
+Whether your interest is becoming a reader during worship services, participating in our community projects, bringing your skills to one of our committees, preparing treats for coffee hour or singing in the choir, we would love to hear from you.
+You can contact our Parish Administrator who will link you to a vestry member or committee chair for additional information.
+Check out the sign-up table in Centennial Hall for current activities that may interest you.